Skip to content

 This command is used to create a screenshot of the canvas.
 This is how it can be used:

-• without arguments: in this case, the default dimensions of 1920 by 1080 pixels will be used.
+• [?name]: in this case, the default dimensions of 1920 by 1080 pixels will be used.
+You can specify a filename, without the extension since it will be used both for the screenshot and the state file.

-• [width] [height]: the specified height and width will be used.
+• [width] [height] [?name]: the specified height and width will be used.

 If the screenshot aspect ratio is not the same as the canvas, the height will be preserved.